Andrea Agnelli: Career

+Juventus

 Agnelli became the second third-generation member of the Fiat-owner family to be involved with the Italian football club Juventus.
 A tradition that started in the 1920s with his grandfather, Edoardo Agnelli, he was the most recent after his cousin, Edoardo Agnelli, during the 1980s, to be involved with the club.
 Dating back to the late 1940s through the 1950s his uncle, Gianni Agnelli, and since the mid-1950s to early 1960s his father, Umberto Agnelli, were associated with the club as presidents and latter as honorary presidents.
-His collaboration started from the 1998–99 Juventus F.C. season as an assistant in the commercial sector led by Romi Gai.
+His collaboration started from the 1998-99 season as an assistant in the commercial sector led by Romi Gai.

 In 1999, Juventus improved their own record as the first club of having won all five men's UEFA competitions by winning the Intertoto Cup, the next year was voted the seventh best of the FIFA Club of the Century poll, and in 2009 was placed second in the Continental Men's Clubs of the Century (1901–2000) statistical ranking by the IFFHS, the highest for an Italian team in both; by the early 2000s, the club had the third best revenue in Europe at over €200 million.
 All this changed when Calciopoli hit the club, with Agnelli being particularly critical of the management for not properly defending the club, which was acquitted and the leagues being regular; it was Agnelli who built the club back up.
 In the words of Fulvio Bianchi, early 2000s Juventus were "stronger than all those that came after, and had €250 million in revenue, being at the top of Europe, and 100 sponsors.
 It took ten years to recover and return to the top Italians, not yet Europeans: now the club makes over €300 million, but in the meantime Real, Bayern, and the others have taken off."